PedramBabakhani/HVAC-Fault-Detection-Robustness-Analysis/README.md

 ## Overview

-This repository implements a complete experimental pipeline for **building fault detection**, designed to support:
+This repository implements a complete experimental pipeline for **HVAC fault detection**, designed to support:

 * structured model comparison
 * reproducible experiments